-- The OpenVPN server runs on the UDP port 1194 on ssh2.iitd.ernet.in (for faculty/retfaculty/emeritus) and vpn.iitd.ernet.in (for part time msr/phd)
+- The OpenVPN server runs on the UDP port 1194 on ssh2.iitd.ernet.in (for faculty/retfaculty/emeritus) and vpn.iitd.ernet.in (for part time msr/part-time phd students)

 - Check out the OpenVPN howto for details on how to setup and start an OpenVPN client on your Windows, Linux or Mac laptops.
 In particular, check out the Linux/Windows/Mac notes in the section called Installing OpenVPN.
 See the Screen Shots for Windows OS.

 - On successful connection the client will be automatically assigned an IP addess in the range 10.50.2.x or 10.52.2.x with routes set to the IITD internal VLANs.
 Your default route will not be altered from what has been set to connect to your ISP.
 On internal network the IP range 10.50.2.x gets one-to-one mapping to 10.51.2.x, and 10.52.2.x gets one-to-one mapping to 10.53.2.x